Coronavirus latest: US death toll tops 4,000 | DW | 01.04.2020

 The COVID-19 pandemic has killed over 4,000 people across the US, with nearly 200,000 infected.
-President Trump, meanwhile, warned of a "very, very painful two weeks" ahead for the US.
+Meanwhile, Germany saw a sharp rise in its death toll over the past 24 hours.
 Follow DW for the latest.

 Updates in Universal Coordinated Time (UTC/GMT)